kellyklabunde/imageboard/README.md

 # How to Start

-create database
+1. Create database

+go to ..imageboard and execute:

 ```
 psql -U postgres -d imageboard -f sql\images.sql
 ```

+2. Run local folder as HTTP server

-go to ..imageboard\uploads
+go to ..imageboard\uploads and execute:

 ```
 http-server ./
 ```
+3. Start the application

-go to ..imageboard
+go to ..imageboard and execute:

 ```
 node server.js